Qualifying for Workers Compensation Benefits

 If your injury or condition existed before your employment, you must be able to prove that it was aggravated while performing work related activities.

 Filing Your Workers Comp Claim

 The first thing you should do after a work injury is to seek medical attention and notify your employer; complete and file a written accident report immediately, explaining in detail what led to your injury.
 You, your employer or your treating physician must file a First Report of Injury with the Ohio Bureau of Workers Compensation (the Bureau) as soon as possible.

 It is important to remember that there is a two-year statute of limitations applicable to a workers compensation claim.
 If you do not file your claim within two years of your injury, you will not be able to collect Ohio work injury benefits.

 If the Bureau denies part or all of your benefits, you will have to challenge the denial in a hearing before the Bureau’s Industrial Commission (the Commission).
 You also may want to retain a workers compensation attorney if you have not already.
 The review process is complicated and involves reviewing both your paperwork and medical records to prepare for the hearing.
 If the Commission denies your claim, you must appeal it to the court system.

 Contact us today for a free consultation to have a workers compensation lawyer assess your case.
-Located in Ohio, we represent clients throughout the state of Ohio including Columbus, Zanesville, Shadyside, Newark, Portsmouth and Lima.
+Located in Ohio, we represent clients throughout the state of Ohio including Columbus, Zanesville, Shadyside, Newarkand Portsmouth.
 Our family works for your benefit; we are ready to help you.
 Call today.